INTERMAGNET/wg-www-gins-data-formats/Meeting_2024-11/GINSubcommitteeMeetingMinutes.md

 - [ ] Online 2020 GWD.A9, Ongoing: SF, JF
   - Discussion to continue on the future of a web friendly format (JSON) for distributing data.
 Initial proposal of CovJSON needs a few adjustments. https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/7
-  - ONGOING

-- [ ] Online 2020, Ongoing: GWD.A10 CB, GWD
+- [x] Online 2020, Done: GWD.A10 CB, GWD
   - Start a guideline for doing technical notes in markdown on GitHub https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/2
- - ACTION: Mail to Charles suggesting it's completed

 - [ ] Online 2020 GWD.A12, Not started: SF
   - Correct CDF files for leap second wg-www-gins-data-formats/issues/5.
 Once INTERMAGNET data is transferred from NRCan to BGS, BGS will correct CDF files for leap seconds.
-  - ACTION: Request Stephan (via GitHub) to close the issue - https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/5
+  - Activity: Request Stephan (via GitHub) to close the issue - https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/5

 - [ ] Online 2020 GWD.A13, Not started: GWD
   - Add license information to IAGA2002 header and CDF. https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/1
-  - ACTION: Request Charles (via GitHub) to close the issue
+  - Activity: Request Charles (via GitHub) to close the issue

 - [ ] Online 2020 GWD.A14, Ongoing: GWD
   - Continue the discussion on flagging geomagnetic data https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/3
-  - ACTION: Request Charles, Roman and Virginie (via GitHub) to close the issue
+  - Activity: Request Charles, Roman and Virginie (via GitHub) to close the issue

 - [x] Sopron 2023 GWD.A1, Done: RL
   - To make available documentation on implementation of MQTT.